tkw1536/ggman/README.md

 For example, `ggcd github.com/hello/world` will cd into the directory where the `github.com/hello/world` repository is checked out.
 This also works with any pattern matching a repository, e.g. `ggcd world` will cd into the first repository matching `world`.

+#### ggclone

+`ggclone` behaves similar to `ggman clone` and `ggcd`.
+It takes the exact same arguments as `ggman clone`, but when the repository already exists in the default location does not clone it again.
+Furthermore, after finishing the clone, automatically `cd`s into the cloned repository.

 #### ggcode

 ggcode is like ggcd, except it opens an editor (here vscode) instead of cding.